-- Candidates must apply for the Clinical Practice Semester during the first two weeks of the prior semester TEP 448 meets biweekly during the first month of the Clinical Practice Semester; candidates also return for this seminar three times during the semester.
+- TEP 448 meets biweekly on campus during the first month of the clinical practice semester; candidates also return for this seminar three times during the semester.

 - TEP 450 refers to the actual Clinical Practice experience itself (student teaching).

 - Candidates will not be placed for clinical practice in a school where they have attended, have children or siblings in attendance, have been employed, or have spouses or siblings employed.